jimmywang19/bts_world_helper/README.md

 Bts World Helper is a GUI program that calculates the best cards (that you own) for each level.

 How to download:
-1. Download Bts.exe and bts.ico and put both into the same folder.
+1. Download Bts.exe/Bts.pyw and bts.ico and put both into the same folder.
-2. Then run Bts.exe
+2. Then run Bts.exe/Bts.pyw

 To Use: